 I have created the following table that reflects the possible combinations of the USLP Frame Size and the currently allowed coding schemes for each link.

+NOTE: TMSync&CC++ indicates a version of TM Sync & CC that meets that ALACAMAD request for edits to TM Sync & CC to a) explicitly support it’s use for USLP forward, and allowing slicing.
+Edits to SCCC and DVB-S also must be adopted that cover essentially the same subjects.

 The COP-P PLCWs needs to be carried in separate frames that are too small for block codes defined in TM code & sync.
 (SCCC and DVB-S needs to be checked).
-Therefore, only Convolutional can be used to allow for this small frame size.
+Therefore, only Convolutional can be used to allow for this small frame size unless TMSync&CC++ with slicing is also adopted.

 COP-1 CLCWs are appended to a fixed length frames, where convolutional and block codes can be used – assuming that the frame length is chosen from the specified coding books .